adammcarth/react-native-segmented-picker/README.md

 - `{boolean=true} emitEvent`: Specify whether to emit the `onValueChange` event.
 - `{boolean=false} zeroFallback` Select the first list item if not found.

+#### ref.selectValue(value, columnId, animated=true, emitEvent=true, zeroFallback=false);

+Same as above, except it filters using the `value` of a picker item instead of `label`.

 #### ref.selectIndex(index, columnId, animated=true, emitEvent=true);

 Programmatically select an array index from a list column while the component is displaying.
-This method will give you better performance than the above if you already know the index of the item that you want to select.
+This method will give you better performance than the above methods if you already know the index of the item that you want to select.

 - `{number} index`: Eg 0
 - `{string} columnId`: Eg 'column1'